D1CED/jaj/README.rst

 remove stringset.MapStringSet [done]

+multierror add sync to Err [done] multierror add Is and As [done]

+split Runner and CmdBuilder [done]

+news and completion -> net/http (create a http client in main and inject it) [done]

 Future
 ------

-news and completion -> net/http (create a http client in main and inject it)

 More emphasis on pkg/exec.
 Needs to play well with pkg/text